-Beauly, a thriving and bustling Highland village, provides an excellent base for outdoor pursuits enthusiasts, in particular, walkers, hill walkers and climbers enjoy some of the most beautiful mountains and glens in Scotland, including Glen Affric, which is on its doorstep.
+Beauly, a thriving and bustling Highland village, provides an excellent base for outdoor pursuits enthusiasts.
+In particular, the area is popular with walkers, hill walkers and climbers.
+They all come to enjoy some of the most beautiful mountains and glens in Scotland.
+This includes Glen Affric, which is on its doorstep.

-‘C’est un beau lieu’, from the French – “what a beautiful place”, was Mary Queen of Scots reaction to the grandeur of the scene when she stayed in Beauly in the 16th century and local tradition credits the naming of the village to her.
+‘C’est un beau lieu‘, from the French – “what a beautiful place”.
+This was Mary Queen of Scots reaction to the grandeur of the scene when she stayed in Beauly in the 16th century.
+Local tradition credits the naming of the village to her.

 Another unusual bonus (these days) when visiting Beauly is that parking is plentiful and FREE!

 There are many walks in the locality, from the sedate river path and a riverside walk to the Priory to the demanding high mountains of Glen Affric.
 The area is also well known for fabulous shooting and fishing that is available locally.
 The River Beauly is a renowned salmon river, but trout fishing is also available locally.
 As well as walking and fishing, the area offers golf and pony trekking and among the places to visit are Highland Wineries at Moniack Castle.

 Cycling is popular in the local area and the village is the finishing line for the annual Highland Cross coast to coast cycling and running event.